 Children must use car seats until they’ measure 135cm tall (usually around the age of nine) or reach their 12th birthday.

 When is the law changing and what is set to be introduced?

-The law on child seats in the UK has been set to change for several months now.
+Child car seat laws in the UK have been set to change for several months now.
 Originally mooted for December 2016, following the law being approved in June, it’s now expected to be introduced in March 2017.

 This will ban the use of backless booster seats for children weighing less than 22kg and shorter than 125cm - meaning children will legally be required to use high-back seats until they’re around seven years old.